Explosion, injuries in high-rise building in Germany – DW – 05/11/2023

 First reports suggest major mobilization

-Initial unconfirmed reports from reporters and photographers in the region pointed to a major police mobilization with multiple rescue helicopters and specialist teams dispatched.
+Initial dispatches from reporters and photographers in the region pointed to a major police mobilization with multiple rescue helicopters and specialist teams dispatched.

+Dpa cited its reporter at the scene as saying armed officers had entered the building and that sharpshooters had deployed on rooftops.
+A large area around the site was cordoned off.

-Two locally-based reporters specialiazing in police operations in the western state of North Rhine-Westphalia (NRW) reported the presence of multiple helicopters; one said shots had been heard.
+Two locally-based reporters specializing in police operations in the western state of North Rhine-Westphalia (NRW) also reported the presence of multiple helicopters; one said shots had been heard.

 Sebastian Weiermann, an NRW security and extremism correspondent, shared the information and said the two accounts "generally inform rather accurately about events in the area."